razroo/landing-page-extraordinaire/README.md

 Razroo's Extra Ordinary Landing Page.
 Large portions of landing page written in html/scss only.
 Angular app.
-Person who fiddles around with landing page and creates a masterpiece earns an internship at Razroo for the month of July.
+Person who fiddles around with landing page and creates a masterpiece earns an internship at Razroo for the month of June.
 Contest ends when counter is over.

+Email iwanttobeanintern@razroo.com

 # To install
 `npm install`